Trix (technical analysis)

 Trix (or TRIX) is a technical analysis oscillator developed in the 1980s by Jack Hutson, editor of Technical Analysis of Stocks and Commodities magazine.
 It shows the slope (i.e. derivative) of a triple-smoothed exponential moving average.
 The name Trix is from "triple exponential."

+TRIX is a triple smoothed exponential moving average used in technical analysis to follow trends.
+Positive TRIX values indicate bullish price trends, while negative TRIX values indicate bearish price trends.
+TRIX crossing zero indicates a trend change.
+A TRIX signal line, a moving average with a smaller period, is used to anticipate where the TRIX line is headed.
+TRIX crossing above its signal line implies that the price will likely move higher.
+TRIX crossing below its signal line implies that the price will likely move lower.

 Trix is calculated with a given N-day period as follows: